dappsnation/ngeth/e2e/explorer/api/src/app/etherscan/README.md

 - [ ] getstatus : to implement
 - [ ] gettxreceiptstatus: to implement

-## Blocks : ?
+## Blocks :

-- [ ] getblockreward: won't be implement
+- [ ] getblockreward: won't be implemented
-- [ ] getblockcountdown: ?
+- [ ] getblockcountdown: won't be implemented
-- [ ] getblocknobytime: ?
+- [ ] getblocknobytime: won't be implemented
-- [ ] dailyacgblocksize: won't be implement
+- [ ] dailyacgblocksize: won't be implemented
-- [ ] dailyblkcount: won't be implement
+- [ ] dailyblkcount: won't be implemented
-- [ ] dailyblockrewards: won't be implement
+- [ ] dailyblockrewards: won't be implemented
-- [ ] dailyavgblocktime: won't be implement
+- [ ] dailyavgblocktime: won't be implemented
-- [ ] dailyuncleblkcount: won't be implement
+- [ ] dailyuncleblkcount: won't be implemented

 ## Logs